-There are few fat types indicated on the label: saturated fat, trans-fat, total fat.
+There are a few fat types indicated on the label: saturated fat, trans-fat, total fat.
 Fatty meats like pork or certain parts of beef have a ton of saturated fats in them.
-Saturated fats can increase your cholesterol level and excess consumption can lead to heart failure.
+Saturated fats can increase your cholesterol level, and excess consumption can lead to heart failure.

 Fried food, margarine, and other oily foods are rich in trans-fat.
 This kind of fat will increase your bad cholesterol and lower the good ones.
 However, if the trans-fat exceeds the recommended intake, it can lead to heart attacks and other complications.
 So remember to eat fatty food in moderation!

 Just like calories, not all fats are created the same.
 Saturated fats are primarily found in animal sources like beef, chicken, eggs, pork, and dairy, as well as plant sources like coconut oil.
 For instance, a food product that used virgin coconut oil is high in saturated fats in the form of medium-chain triglycerides that has powerful healing properties in the body.